pminina01/readthedocs/File-target.md

 _openFileCacheSize_ - Number of files to be kept open.
 Setting this to a higher value may improve performance in a situation where a single File target is writing to many files (such as splitting by level or by logger).
 [Integer](Data-types) Default: 5
 The files are managed on a LRU (least recently used) basis, which flushes the files that have not been used for the longest period of time should the cache become full.
 As a rule of thumb, you shouldn't set this parameter to a very high value.
 A number like 10-15 shouldn't be exceeded, because you'd be keeping a large number of files open which consumes system resources.

+_optimizeBufferReuse_ - Instead of allocating new buffers for every file write and for each layout rendering of log message, then it reuse the same buffers.
+[Boolean](Data-types) Default: True.
+Introduced in NLog 4.4.2

 _networkWrites_ - Indicates whether concurrent writes to the log file by multiple processes on different network hosts.
 [Boolean](Data-types) Default: False
 This effectively prevents files from being kept open.